thisdot/starter.dev/starters/deno-oak-denodb/README.md

 ## Seeding

-In the `src/db/run_seeders.ts` file, we provide a script to seed the database with intial values, using Deno DB.
+In the `src/db/run_seeders.ts` file, we provide a script to seed the database with initial values, using Deno DB.
 Under the `src/db/seeding` folder, you can find the `technologySeedData`, which is an array of initial values to be seeded into the database as an example.

 In order to seed the database, the database docker container must be up and running: